frankie-2nfro-com/football_match_outcome_prediction/README.md

 Problem: Is there any way to use data on hand to imporve the guessing of home team win?

-Assumption: I guess the data to represent the team recent performance should help to improve the prediction

-Recent performance Definition: (e.g. goal difference for latest 6 games)
+Assumption: I guess the data to represent the team recent performance should help to improve the prediction (Definition of recent performance is defined as goal difference for last 6 games)

 #### Step 1 - Define null and alternative hypothesis

-H0: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL INCREASE
+H0: HOME TEAM WITH BETTER OR EQUAL RECENT PERFORMANCE, WIN RATE WILL INCREASE

-H1: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL NOT INCREASE
+H1: HOME TEAM WITH BETTER OR EQUAL RECENT PERFORMANCE, WIN RATE WILL NOT INCREASE

 Significance level: 5%